Patient born with cleft lip and palate deformity

 It was explained to the patient and his parents that the palate surgery also needed to be redone.
 The palatal repair would be followed by a sphincter pharyngoplasty.
 This would result in complete normalization of the patient’s speech.
 Both procedures would be performed in a single surgery.

 Successful surgical correction of the velopharyngeal insufficiency

-Under general anesthesia, a palatoplasty was first performed using the Veau-Wardill Kilner’s technique.
+Under general anesthesia, a palatoplasty was first performed using Veau-Wardill Kilner’s technique.
 The levator palati muscle was joined in the middle.
-This resulted in good roof of the mouth palatal repair for the patient.
+This resulted in a good roof of the mouth palatal repair for the patient.